MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 this.
 If you're the latter, at first ask yourself why you're here.
 This should get you started.
 Another important thing is keeping yourself informed about what is happening around you.
-Accept it or not, you're now a member of an extended economic society which some poeple calls “Global Village”.
+Accept it or not, you're now a member of an extended economic society which some poeple call “Global Village”.
 The Internet is not created for you to watch some movies or play games, it was created for speeding up the communication which are vital for economy and defence.
 So, as member of the society, it's your responsibility to keep